 If scholars, linguists and book lovers could travel through time, one of their first destinations would be the Royal Library of Alexandria, Egypt.
 In the time of Julius Caesar and Cleopatra, this legendary center of learning was reputed to be a universal library, gathering what was then all the world’s knowledge in a single place.

 The original Library of Alexandria has long since vanished.
 The ideal it represents, however, continues to inspire visionaries in the digital age.
-Today, tourists and scholars 2432464386_e487a06fc9_zcan find a similar experience at sites such as Egypt’s new Biblioteca Alexandrina, while digital pioneers are coming closer than ever to creating a true universal library online.
+Today, tourists and scholars can find a similar experience at sites such as Egypt’s new Biblioteca Alexandrina, while digital pioneers are coming closer than ever to creating a true universal library online.

 The first universal library